 ASD (in one or both partners), is a core challenge in marriage and needs to be both acknowledged and appropriately addressed.
 Adult Autism Spectrum Focused Couple Therapy Model is a flexible approach that combines therapeutic interventions proved effective for both individual adult Autism Spectrum therapy and general marital therapy.

 The therapist methodically explains how the diagnosis is made using lay terms to describe scientific highlights and pausing frequently to answer questions and then details the various treatment option and strategies available to the couple.

 2. Clarifying partner’s perspectives

-Example: Carla mistakes Arthur’s challenge to helping her with domestic chores as passive aggressive behavior.
+Example: Carla mistakes Arthur’s challenge of helping her with domestic chores as passive-aggressive behavior.
 Arthur misinterprets Carla’s criticisms as ‘controlling.’
-The therapist works with the couple to identify and correct engrained dysfunctional patterns into more productive interactions.
+The therapist works with the couple to identify and correct ingrained dysfunctional patterns into more productive interactions.

 3. Helping couples monitor medication (if needed)